1937 tour of Germany by the Duke and Duchess of Windsor: Background

 Edward VIII became king after the death of his father, George V, in early 1936.
 Almost immediately, he announced his intention to marry Wallis Simpson, a twice-divorced American.
 On political and moral grounds, she was unacceptable as a royal consort to the British government and royal family.
 As king, Edward was the titular governor of the Church of England, which forbade the divorced from remarrying during the lifetime of their former spouses, and both of Simpson's previous husbands were still alive.
 (Note: She had married Earl Winfield Spencer Jr. in 1916; they divorced in 1927.
 She then married Ernest Simpson the following year; they divorced in May 1937.
 Spencer and Simpson did not die until 1950 and 1958, respectively.)
 The proposed marriage was believed by critics to breach Edward's coronation oath, (Note: The legal historian Graeme Watts notes that officially, Edward never took his coronation oath, but he "gave royal assent to Acts throughout his 325-day reign, including the Act which ended it", and that "taking the oath is neither a prerequisite to the accession to the Crown nor to provision of the royal assent".) and weakened his position as constitutional monarch.
 Edward knew that if he forced the issue, Stanley Baldwin's government would almost certainly resign en masse.

 Edward realised that his family, the government, the Church, and the people would not support the marriage.
 Thus, in December 1936, he abdicated.
-His younger brother, the Duke of York, succeeded him as George VI, and Edward was given the title of Duke of Windsor.
-Edward and Simpson married in France in June the following year, and having honeymooned in Vienna, they returned to Paris and established their headquarters there.
+His younger brother, the Duke of York, succeeded him as George VI, and Edward was given the new title of Duke of Windsor.
+Edward and Simpson married in France in June 1937, and having honeymooned in Vienna, they returned to Paris and established their headquarters there.
 Internationally, journalist Andrew Morton stated that the Duke was viewed as:

 Modern, progressive, vigorous, and accessible.
 Even his mock Cockney accent with a touch of American seemed more down-to-earth and unaffected than the disdainful patrician tones of a man like Foreign Secretary Anthony Eden.
 He remained an intriguing international celebrity, his marital turmoil only enhancing the iconic mystery surrounding the man.